 - Understanding wood-water relations and their effect on timber products

-- Increasing and improving the use of wood in construction, to reduce the carbon footprint of the built environment and encourage use of sustainable resources
+- Increasing and improving the use of wood in construction, to reduce the carbon footprint of the built environment and improve the use of sustainable resources

-- The British and European Standards for timber construction products
+- The British and European Standards for timber products (particularly for construction)

 - Knowledge transfer and professional development for the timber industry